 Completing your treatment program more easily

-Having a greater chance of staying clean and sober
+Having a greater chance of staying clean and sober during and after treatment

-Following through with aftercare with more purpose
+Following through on post-treatment outpatient care with more purpose

-The desire to learn as much as you can while in treatment
+Fostering the desire to learn as much as you can while in treatment

 Making the necessary lifestyle changes more quickly to prevent relapse